-Consider a system which has been closed for a sufficiently long period of time such that the density of pure states within $\Omega_j$, and hence $M$, do not change with time.
+Consider a system that has been closed for a sufficiently long period such that the density of pure states within $\Omega_j$, and hence $M$, do not change with time.
 In this situation, the probability distribution $P_\alpha$ has no explicit dependence on time.
 The continuity equation is then reduced to

-This is the mathematical condition the system need to satisfy in order for it to be said to exist in statistical equilibrium.
+This is the mathematical condition the system needs to satisfy for it to be said to exist in statistical equilibrium.
 In other words, a system is in statistical equilibrium if there is no net probability flow on phase space.